Skip to main content

 When should I get my flu shot?

-The flu vaccine is reformulated every year to protect against the most common strains expected during the upcoming season.
+The flu vaccine is reformulated yearly to protect against the most common strains expected during the upcoming season.
 It is safe, effective, and recommended for everyone over the age of 6 months.
 For optimal protection, the best time to get your flu shot is in September or October.

 How do I schedule my appointment?

 Getting a flu vaccine on campus is free and convenient through our on-site vaccine clinics.
-Appointments are required and may be self-scheduled using the Flu and COVID Vaccine Scheduler.
+Appointments are recommended and may be self-scheduled using the Flu and COVID Vaccine Scheduler.

 What Flu Vaccines will be available this year?